mhamilt/mhamilt.github.io/_posts/2018-08-29-connect-raspberry-pi-to-eduroam.markdown

 ---
 ***
 <br />

-<p><span class="firstcharacter">C</span>onnecting to eduroam with in Raspbian took a lot more effort than I initially expected.
+<p><span class="firstcharacter">C</span>onnecting to eduroam within Raspbian took a lot more effort than I initially expected.
 Here are all the changes required, bundled into a script for those, like me, who have shaky hands and a poor track record with typos.
 For the University of Edinburgh I have found the following to work consistently.
-Of course, your mileage may vary.</p>
+Of course, your mileage may vary.</p><br>

 ***
 ### Notes